 The takeaway

-And while it’s entirely possible for a beginner to set up and run an effective Google Ads campaign, many opt for Google Ads campaign management from professionals.
-If you’d like some guidance or aren’t sure where to begin, consider working with an agency like HawkSEM.
+While it’s entirely possible for a beginner to set up and run an effective Google Ads campaign, many opt for Google Ads campaign management from professionals.
+If you’d like some guidance or aren’t sure where to begin, consider working with a digital marketing agency like HawkSEM.